 Aside from the price, multiple risks may make the endeavor of moving your house not worth it.
 At times, it may not even be feasible.
 Before you consider calling up a company, be aware of the risks below.

-- Permits.
-Though most areas will allow you to move a house as long as you buy a permit for it, not all will.
+Though most areas will allow you to move a house as long as you buy a permit, not all will.
 Some areas banned house moving due to the impact it can have on local traffic.

 When you are dealing with a house moving company, you will need to request an estimate.
 A house move estimate should include the following fees: